-You may well be sitting in front of your monitor all day, regardless of whether you've jumped on the laptop bandwagon or not, so making sure that you have the right one is essential for the benefit of your eyes and physical health.
+Spending a lot of time in front of a monitor for work means you need to make sure that you have the right one, as it is essential for the benefit of your eyes and physical health.

 Choosing the correct monitor doesn't only mean getting one that doesn't flicker, or that looks nice.
-There's also the productivity aspect as well as the total cost of ownership to account for.
+There's also the productivity aspect as well as the total cost of ownership to account for - especially if you are looking to fill an entire office with them.

 - Here's why you should consider macOS 10.12 Sierra for your business